-What I hope to achieve with my books, blog, cooking classes and recipes is to inspire and provide you with practical information to assist you to take charge of your health.
+What I hope to achieve with my books, blog and recipes is to inspire and provide you with practical information to assist you to take charge of your health.

 “Eat food, not too much, mostly plants” Michael Pollan

-In fact, I have written “veggie-licious” – a cookbook that explains how to cook with and eat more plant foods (that’s food grown on a plant, not made in a plant, aka factory).
+In fact, I have written “veggie-licious” – a cookbook all about how to cook with and eat more plant foods (that’s food grown on a plant, not made in a plant, aka factory).